-You can slowly go back to all your usual activities when you feel like it.
-Continue to increase your activities each day
+You can slowly go back to low impact activities once your wound has healed and you feel comfortable.
+Continue to increase your activities each day.

-No weight bearing to operated limb.
+■ No weight bearing to operated limb.
 Weight bearing means the amount of your body weight you can put on the leg/ankle/foot that was operated on.

-- Use crutches/cane/walker/ wheelchair if necessary. - Partial or 50% of weight bearing (use crutches / cane / walker or wheelchair if necessary) - □ Full weight bearing - Keep your limb elevated on 2 pillows for 24 hours.
+- Use crutches/cane/walker/wheelchair if necessary. - Partial or 50% of weight bearing (use crutches / cane / walker or wheelchair if necessary) - ☐ Full weight bearing